‘Grey’s Anatomy’ Speculation: Fans Think Jo Could Be Pregnant With Alex’s Baby, Reasons Why

 — Grey Anatomy (@GreyAnatomy24x7) January 27, 2017

-The thing is Camilla Luddington did announce that she is pregnant in real life.
+The thing is, Camilla Luddington did announce that she is pregnant in real life.
 The fact that the woman who plays Jo on Grey’s Anatomy is having a baby would make it really easy for them to add this into the story line.
 It would also really mix things up by throwing a baby into the mix.
 Alex and Jo love each other, but things are just really messed up for them right now.
 They might decide that they have to be together and Alex might also decide he doesn’t want to go to prison.
 Fans have been waiting a really long time to see what will happen with Alex and were really disappointed that none of it came out this last week on the new episode of Grey’s Anatomy.

 TV Line also shared a bit about how Grey’s Anatomy could decide to have Jo be pregnant on the show.
 Camilla did share at the time that so far Grey’s was hiding her baby bump.
 Of course, the bigger she gets, the harder this will be for them to do.
 She did share that they could change their mind, though.
 Camilla said, “We have a lot more episodes to go this season. and these things can get sprung on us at a table read, so I really can’t say for sure if it will stay that way.”
-She also shared that on the February 2 episode is when everyone will find out Alex’s fate.
+She also shared that Alex’s fate will be revealed on the February 2 episode.

 Do you think that Grey’s Anatomy would have Jo be pregnant with Alex’s baby?
 If so, do you think this would change things for him about being okay with going to jail?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Grey’s Anatomy on Thursday nights on ABC.